khaors/geocompr/main.md

 ## Conventional modeling approach in R {#conventional-model}
 Before introducing the **mlr** package, an umbrella-package providing a unified interface to a plethora of learning algorithms, it is worth taking a look at the conventional modeling interface in R.
-This way we introduce statistical supervised modeling in R which provides the required skill set for doing spatial CV and additionally contributes to a better grasp on the **mlr** approach introduced later on.
+This way we introduce supervised modeling in R which provides the required skill set for doing spatial CV and additionally contributes to a better grasp on the **mlr** approach introduced later on.
 Usually, we model the response variable as a function of predictors.
 Therefore, most implementations in R such as `lm`, `glm` and many more use the so-called formula interface.
 To show this, we will model landslide occurrence as a function of terrain attributes.